Franne Golde: Album work

-Golde's work has been featured on some of the biggest soundtrack hits of the past decade, including the Grammy Award–winning The Bodyguard, and the soundtracks for Top Gun, Beverly Hills Cop II, Selena (the biopic) which featured Golde's hit single "Dreaming of You" and the television series Miami Vice and Touched by an Angel, which included the country hit single Somebody's Out There Watching.
+Golde's work has been featured on prominent soundtrack hits including the Grammy Award–winning The Bodyguard, as well as Top Gun, Beverly Hills Cop II, Selena, which featured Golde's hit single "Dreaming of You".
+Her music has also been used on the television series Miami Vice and Touched by an Angel, which included the country hit single "Somebody's Out There Watching".

 Kenny G recorded Golde's "Even if My Heart Would Break" with Aaron Neville for The Bodyguard soundtrack.
-He then chose to include it on his own release, Breathless.
-It marked only the third time in chart history that the same song appeared on both the No. 1 and No. 2 albums.
+He then included it on his own release, Breathless.
+This marked only the third time in chart history that the same song appeared on both the No. 1 and No. 2 albums.

-She has written songs on many albums including: Pussycat Dolls "Stickwitu" — which was also a worldwide hit single and was nominated for a 2007 Grammy Award for Best Pop Performance by a Duo or Group — Jessica Simpson "Be", Christina Aguilera's "So Emotional" and her Grammy Award-winning Latin CD Mi Reflejo with "El Beso Del Final", Jody Watley's "Don't You Want Me", Whitney Houston's "I Belong to You", The Commodores' "Nightshift" and Selena's "Dreaming of You".
-In early November 2022, Bruce Springsteen recorded a cover of Nightshift on his Grammy Award winning "Only The Strong Surivive album ".
-That same month Golde was nominated for the "Songwriter's Hall Of Fame."
+Golde has written songs on many albums, including Pussycat Dolls "Stickwitu", which was also a worldwide hit single and was nominated for a 2007 Grammy Award for Best Pop Performance by a Duo or Group; Jessica Simpson's "Be"; Christina Aguilera's "So Emotional" and her Grammy Award-winning Latin CD Mi Reflejo with "El Beso Del Final"; Jody Watley's "Don't You Want Me"; Whitney Houston's "I Belong to You"; the Commodores' "Nightshift". and Selena's "Dreaming of You".

+In early November 2022, Bruce Springsteen recorded a cover of "Nightshift" on his Grammy Nominated - album Only the Strong Surivive.
+That same month, Golde was nominated for the Songwriter's Hall of Fame.

 Current career

-Golde is founder and CEO of her own online clothing brand frannegolde.com.
-She sits on the Board of Directors of Music Mends Minds, is a member of the Women's Alzheimer's Movement and has been honored as an "Architect Of Change" by Maria Shriver.
+Golde is the founder and CEO of her the online clothing brand frannegolde.com.

+She sits on the board of directors of Music Mends Minds, is a member of the Women's Alzheimer's Movement, and has been honored as an "Architect of Change" by Maria Shriver.

 Personal life

-Golde and record producer Paul Fox —who was diagnosed with early-onset Alzheimer's disease in 2013—had been married since 1988.
+Golde and record producer Paul Fox, who was diagnosed with early-onset Alzheimer's disease in 2013, were married in 1988.
 He died from Alzheimer's on December 25, 2022.